-If you are employed in the public health service or in certain voluntary organisations, you are protected by the Clinical Indemnity Scheme (CIS) (www.stateclaimsagency.ie).
-Those working in the private sector may be covered by their employers' insurance.
+If you are employed in the public health service or in certain voluntary organisations, you are protected by the Clinical Indemnity Scheme (CIS) (www.stateclaims.ie).
+If you are working in the private sector, you may be covered by your employer's insurance.

-The Clinical Indemnity Scheme provides insurance cover for nurses and midwives working in the public health sector and certain voluntary organisations as listed in SI No. 63 of 2003 National Treasury Management Agency (Delegation of Functions) Order 2003 (and National Treasury Management Agency (Delegation of Functions) (Amendment) Order 2007.
+The CIS provides insurance cover for nurses and midwives working in the public health sector and certain voluntary organisations as listed in SI No. 63 of 2003 National Treasury Management Agency (Delegation of Functions) Order 2003 and National Treasury Management Agency (Delegation of Functions) (Amendment) Order 2007.